gamemachine/ainav/README.md

  -  SaveSourcesAndFilters
  -  Build

+Tiles are persisted to streaming assets.
+On play the surface MB component will trigger creating the surface controller, and the navmesh will be automatically loaded.

 **Sources**

 AiNav supports Unity.Physics collider sources, or mesh sources.
 The former is baked in.
 The latter you provide.
 You can provide mesh sources via subclassing MeshSourceAuthorBase.
 When you save sources and filters on the surface component, it will gather all mesh source authors in the scene.
 There is a simple mesh source author implementation included.

 Layers are supported but primarily for the Unity.Physics support.
 It convers the layer and masks to CollisionFilter's and then filters physics geometry by that in addition to tile bounds.